marekpizner/barel/readme.md

 # Barel
-Scraper that download data from realestate web page and vizualize it.
+A scraper that downloads all data from the real estate web page (`www.bezrealitky.sk`) and visualizes it in the web application.

+The web application is written in django framework.
+The map in the application is created with mapbox library.

 # How to run this application.
 Just run `docker-compose up` and go to `127.0.0.1:8000/all`